-If an amount in respect of U.S. withholding tax were to be deducted or withheld from interest, principal or other payments on the Bonds as a result of FATCA, none of the Issuer, the Guarantor, the Principal Paying Agent, or any other paying agent or person would, pursuant to the Terms of the Bonds, be required to pay additional amounts as a result of the deduction or withholding.
-As a result, investors may receive less interest or principal than expected.
-Investors thus should consult their own tax advisors on how these rules may apply to payments they receive under the Bonds.
+If an amount in respect of U.S. withholding tax were to be deducted or withheld from interest, principal or other payments on the Bonds as a result of FATCA, none of the Issuer, the Principal Paying Agent, any other paying agent or person would be required to pay additional amounts as a result of the deduction or withholding.
+As a result, investors may, if FATCA is implemented as currently proposed by the IRS, receive less interest or principal than expected.
+Bondholders should consult their own tax advisors on how these rules may apply to payments they receive under the Bonds.